Can We Live on Mars? | Science Me

 In the 1940s, the science fiction author, Jack Williamson, gave us the term terraforming (literally Earth-shaping).
 It describes how we might modify the atmosphere, ecology, and surface topography of other planets to make them habitable to humans.

 In reality, such a challenge is immense—many orders of magnitude greater than restoring our own runaway climate change.
-And yet, some star-gazing scientists are conceptualising ways we could terraform Mars on the basis that we must start somewhere.
+And yet, some star-gazing scientists are conceptualising ways we could terraform Mars on the basis that we must at least start somewhere.

 "Who can doubt that if the first steps are taken, that the developments required to complete the job will not follow, for what is ultimately at stake is an infinite universe of habitable worlds." - Zubrin and McKay, Technological Requirements for Terraforming Mars

-Another solution is to place massive orbital mirrors around Mars.
+An alternative might be to place massive orbital mirrors around Mars.
 They'd need to be enormous—some 100km wide and weighing 200,000 tonnes—and produced in space out of asteroid or moon material.
 When angled to reflect sunlight onto Mars' south pole, they could melt vast amounts of frozen carbon dioxide which would thicken the atmosphere.

 But it's hard to quantify the size of these lost reservoirs based on remote sensing and rover studies alone.
 Computer models produce conflicting data, while some argue that Mars is simply too small to retain significant surface water.